 If you’re looking for healthy breakfast ideas, you’ve come to the right place.
 But in fact, we’ll do you one better.
 Not only are the below options 300 calories or less, but they are also high-protein breakfast recipes that will actually keep you full and satisfied.

 By eating the right combination of healthy protein, carbs, and fat, you jumpstart your metabolism and prevent overeating later in the day.

-So, rise and shine with these healthy breakfast ideas!
-You’ll boost your energy for the day, keep your focus and stay full until lunch with these 13 low-calorie breakfast recipes:
+Rise and shine with these healthy breakfast ideas!
+You’ll boost your energy for the day, keep your focus and stay full until lunch with these 13 low-calorie breakfast recipes.

 1. Breakfast Burritos